rust-lang/rfcs/text/3550-new-range.md

 (0..5).into_iter().for_each(...); // Add `.into_iter()`
 ```

-But it is impossible to generally handle everything, and there are cases which fall back to converting to the legacy types:
+Or fall back to converting to the legacy types:

 ```rust
 // Before